hanifhefaz/dcter/README.md

 A composer package that is used to convert Jalali, Hijri, Gregorian and Julian dates to each others.

-Please consider a :star: if you think this is helpfull.
+Please consider a :star: if you think this is helpful.

 ## How It Works?